History of horror films: 1980s

 Replacing Frankenstein's monster and Dracula were new popular characters with more general names like Jason Voorhees (Friday the 13th), Michael Myers (Halloween), and Freddy Krueger (A Nightmare on Elm Street).
 Unlike the characters of the past who were vampires or created by mad scientists, these characters were seemingly people with common sounding names who developed the slasher film genre of the era.
 In his book on the genre, author Adam Rockoff that these villains represented a "rogue genre" of films with "tough, problematic, and fiercely individualistic."
 Following the financial success of Friday the 13th (1980), at least 20 other slasher films appeared in 1980 alone.
 These films usually revolved around five properties: unique social settings(campgrounds, schools, holidays) and a crime from the past committed (an accidental drowning, infidelity, a scorned lover) and a ready made group of victims (camp counselors, students, wedding parties).
 The genre was derided by several contemporary film critics of the era such as Ebert, and often were highly profitable in the box office.
+Carol J. Clover wrote in her book Men, Women, and Chain Saws (1993) that popular early 1990s films adapted themes from these slasher films with films like Sleeping with the Enemy (1991), Pacific Heights (1990) and The Silence of the Lambs (1991) as they were "awfully close to being slasher movies for yuppies" as they were "well made, well-acted and well-conceived versions" slasher storylines where female victim-heroes square off and finally defeat a monstrous oppressor without the help a male companion.

 Other more traditional styles continued into the 1980s, such as supernatural themed films involving haunted houses, ghosts, and demonic possession.
 Among the most popular films of the style included Stanley Kubrick's The Shining (1980), Hooper's high-grossing Poltergeist (1982) and films in the Amityville Horror film franchise.
-After the release of films based on Stephen King's books like The Shining and Carrie led to further film adaptations of his novels such as Cujo (1983), Christine (1983), The Dead Zone (1983) and Firestarter (1984), and Children of the Corn (1984).
+After the release of films based on Stephen King's books like The Shining and Carrie led to further film adaptations of his novels such as Cujo (1983), Christine (1983), The Dead Zone (1983), Firestarter (1984), and Children of the Corn (1984).
 King would even direct his own film with Maximum Overdrive in 1986.